filip-husnik/melophagus/README.md

-# Commands to reproduce the RNA-Seq analysis of M. ovinus published in Husnik et al.
+# Commands to reproduce the RNA-Seq analysis of M. ovinus

+**Husnik, Hypsa, and Darby 2018; in preparation.**

 **Table of contents**
 ====================